 You can use Simultaneous Login Prevention (SLP) to restrict the ability of a user to log in to Remote Access VPN more than once.

-SLP is supported only if you configure the same authentication method for the user from all devices (see "User and Client Authentication for Remote Access" on page 40).
+SLP is supported only if you configure the same authentication method for the user from all devices (see "strongSwan Client Support" on page 196).

 To configure simultaneous login settings: